electriccitizen/sparky_ai/README.md

 **Install other recipes**

-You will want to add the ddev command to your project:
 You may need to add the `ddev recipe` command, you can [download the ddev recipe command](https://github.com/electriccitizen/utils/tree/main/ddev) utility command.
 Place it in `.ddev/commands/host`.
+If this file is not already in your DDEV project you can add and commit it as needed.

 Install and configure other Sparky AI recipes as desired, e.g.: